Brad Parscale

 Brad Parscale (born January 3, 1976) is an American digital consultant, media executive, and political advisor.
 He served as the senior adviser for data and digital operations for Donald Trump's 2020 presidential campaign.
 He previously served as the digital media director for Donald Trump's 2016 presidential campaign and as campaign manager for Donald Trump's 2020 presidential campaign from February 2018 to July 2020, being replaced by Bill Stepien.
 In September 2020, he stepped away from his company and the Trump campaign.

 Parscale began working for the Trump Organization in 2011, developing and designing websites and creating and managing digital media strategies.
 In early 2015, Trump hired Parscale and his firm, Giles-Parscale, to create a website for his exploratory campaign.
 When Trump declared himself a Republican candidate in 2015, he asked Parscale to update the exploratory campaign site into a "full-fledged presidential campaign website."

 Throughout the Republican primary, Parscale was responsible on behalf of Trump for managing the website, as well as digital media strategies and online fundraising campaigns.
 In June 2016, Parscale was officially named digital media director for the Trump for President campaign, overseeing all aspects of digital media and online fundraising, as well as traditional media strategy, like radio and television placements.

 In January 2017, Parscale, along with senior Trump aide Nick Ayers, launched America First Policies, an organization to promote President Trump's agenda and White House initiatives.
 In 2025, Parscale was named Chief Strategy Officer of Salem Media Group.
+Since 2026, he has worked for the Israeli government, including through his company Clock Tower X, using various technologies to address declining support for Israel among Americans.

-Early life and education
+Early life

 Parscale was born in Topeka, Kansas.
 His father, Dwight Parscale, was an assistant attorney general in Kansas who ran unsuccessfully for Congress in 1974 at age 28 as a Democrat.
 Dwight Parscale owned a restaurant and operated a string of other businesses over the years, with Brad's mother, Rita.
 In the 1990s, Dwight Parscale was the CEO of NewTek, a computer products company.

 Parscale, who is 6 ft 8 in, played basketball at Shawnee Heights High School in Tecumseh, Kansas, graduating in 1994.
 He then attended two junior colleges, playing basketball well enough to get an athletic scholarship at the University of Texas at San Antonio.
 His father relocated NewTek to San Antonio while Parscale was playing basketball there.

 Parscale left UT-San Antonio after one year; a knee injury cost him his sports scholarship.
 He transferred to Trinity University, also in San Antonio, where he earned a bachelor's degree in finance, international business and economics, graduating in 1999.